TonyFiuma/FirstApi2/README.md

 # FirstApi2
-Series of exercise with Spring boot completed during my course with Develhope
+Series of exercise with Spring boot completed with the school of develop

 # Exercise - Spring Boot - First API 2
 * write a Spring Boot application with the necessary dependencies that has: